FlineDev/LinksKit/README.md

 # LinksKit

-Apple requires that every app must link to their privacy policy and additionally to the terms of use (if it has in-app purchases) as part of their guidelines.
-Most apps solve this by adding a "Links" section somewhere in their apps settings.
-And while at it, they also add some more links like to rate the app, to their FAQ or to get support.
-This package comes with all these common things built-in so you can save a lot of time while setting up these kinds of screens.
-And it even supports the most common place on macOS as well: the help menu!
+Every app on the App Store must provide essential links like a privacy policy and, if applicable, terms of use (for in-app purchases) to comply with Apple's guidelines.
+Many apps handle this by adding a "Links" section in their settings, including additional helpful links like app ratings, FAQs, and support options.

+That's where LinksKit comes in: it offers **a simple, ready-to-use solution to handle all these common links**, saving you a ton of time.
+Whether it's legal, help, or app promotion links, LinksKit covers it.
+And for macOS, it even supports adding these links right into the **Help** menu!

 ## Usage

-Basically, you just need to `import LinksKit` and place a `LinksView()` somewhere inside a `List` or `Form` view.
-It will automatically create all the sections you need.
-But for the `LinksView` to know what links to present, you need to do some setup first:
+Getting started with LinksKit is easy.
+After adding the package to your project, simply `import LinksKit` and place a `LinksView()` inside a `List` or `Form` view.
+But before doing that, you'll need to configure the links you want to include.

 ### Minimal Setup

-For the minimal variant which contains only the legal links and the app rating & contact email, you can add this code to your app entry point:
+For a basic setup, which includes legal links (like privacy policy and terms of use), app rating, and a contact email, you can configure LinksKit like this:

 ```swift
 import SwiftUI